Hotmoka/hotmoka/tutorial/Takamaka.md

 $ cd tutorial
 ```

-It is inside that directory that you will create your Eclipse projects during
-this tutorial.

-It is suggested that you experiment with the creation of the repositories yourself,
+It is suggested that you experiment with the tutorial examples yourself and
-inside the `tutorial` directory, while reading this tutorial.
+build their projects inside the `tutorial` directory.
 However, if you want to jump to the result directly or if you want to compare your work
 with the expected result, there is another repository that you can clone
-and that contains the projects of our experiments.
-This tutorial will report
+and that contains the examples of this tutorial, at each step of development.
+Each section of this document will report
-the branch of that repository that you can check out to see the experiments at the point of reading.
+the branch of the repository that you can check out to see the experiments,
+as they result after reading that section.
-Clone it as a sibling of the `hotmoka` repository:
+Clone the tutorial examples as a sibling of the `hotmoka` repository:

 ```shell
 $ git clone git@github.com:spoto/hotmoka_tutorial.git